-Vatican Issues Document During Pride Month Denying Gender Identity Is A Choice
+Vatican Issues Document During Pride Month Denying Concept Of Gender Identity

 The document is co-signed by Cardinal Giuseppe Versaldi, the head of the education department, and Archbishop Angelo Vincenzo Zani, the secretary.
 Pope Francis did not sign it.

-In the past, the pope has expressed sympathy for LGBTQ people, seeming to challenge Catholic teaching that
+In the past, the pope has expressed sympathy for LGBTQ people.

 "If someone is gay and he searches for the Lord and has good will, who am I to judge?"
 Francis said in 2013.
 And later, he said the church should apologize to gays and other marginalized groups.